militaryinvestor/militaryinvestor.github.io/_posts/2021-12-12-Step-by-Step-Guide-to-Passive-Military-Investing.md

 If you are paying 12% interest on a credit card, earning 7% (on average) from your index funds is not going to help you.
 List all of your debts (in order from smallest debt to largest – regardless of interest rate).
 Then, pay off the smallest debt as fast as you can.
 Then, attack the second smallest.
 And continue until they are all gone.

-For more information about how to eliminate debt, please read the post titled, “[How Debt is Holding You Back, and How to Fix It](https://www.militaryinvestor.org/How-Debt-Is-Holding-You-Back-And-How-to-Fix-It/).”
+For explanation, read more about [Eliminating Your Consumer Debts](https://www.militaryinvestor.org/Step-2-Eliminate-Consumer-Debts/).

 ### Step 3: Start investing small (1%)